On the structural stability of a simple cosmological model in $R+\alpha R^{2}$ theory of gravity: Introduction and the model

-Sakharov was the first to notice that the Einstein-Hilbert action integral in the lowest order in an infinite series of corrections in curvature invariants \cite{Sakharov:1967pk}.
+Sakharov was the first to notice that the Einstein-Hilbert action integral is the lowest order in an infinite series of corrections in curvature invariants \cite{Sakharov:1967pk}.
 Then it was noticed that the gravitational theory can be treated as an effective field theory with a cut-off scale \cite{Zeldovich:1967, Stelle:1977ry, Adler:1983}.
-The first $f(R)$ theory was investigated \cite{Polievktov:1969} and quadratic contributions to the Einstein field equations were considered \cite{Ruzmaikina:1969}.
-Finally the idea of inflation as a transient phenomena in $R^{2}$ cosmology emerged \cite{Ginzburg:1971, Starobinsky:1980te, Weinberg:1983, Whitt:1984pd, Starobinsky:1987zz, Maeda:1985bq, Maeda:1987xf, Berkin:1990nu, Capozziello:1993xn, Ketov:2012jt}
+The first $f(R)$ theory was investigated in \cite{Polievktov:1969}, and quadratic contributions to the Einstein field equations were considered in \cite{Ruzmaikina:1969}.
+Finally, the idea of inflation as a transient phenomenon in $R^{2}$ cosmology emerged \cite{Ginzburg:1971, Starobinsky:1980te, Weinberg:1983, Whitt:1984pd, Starobinsky:1987zz, Maeda:1985bq, Maeda:1987xf, Berkin:1990nu, Capozziello:1993xn, Ketov:2012jt}

-Dynamical systems analysis is widely used in cosmological applications since seminal papers by Belinskii \cite{Belinskii:1985, Belinskii:1987} and stability analysis of cosmological models is of utmost importance \cite{Hawking:1971bv, Barrow:1983rx, Szydlowski:1984, Coley:1992, Kokarev:2008ba}.
-In the present paper we extend stability analysis by use of the concept of structural stability \cite{Andronov:1937,Thom:book}.
+Dynamical systems analysis has been widely used in cosmological applications since the seminal papers by Belinskii \cite{Belinskii:1985, Belinskii:1987}, and stability analysis of cosmological models is of utmost importance \cite{Hawking:1971bv, Barrow:1983rx, Szydlowski:1984, Coley:1992, Kokarev:2008ba}.
+In the present paper, we extend stability analysis by using the concept of structural stability \cite{Andronov:1937,Thom:book}.